 in french, expérience means both experience and experiment. for members of the lct, learning from a situation is a mode of experiencing that is inextricably tied to experimenting with what does and does not take hold among the heterogeneities of any system. expérience (as experience/experimentation) is therefore a method for generating techniques, crafts, and local knowledges, or technai (technê, pl.), that foster modes of intimacy and hospitality that can only be determined by paying attention to what a situation demands.

-we therefore resist the temptation to privilege any knowledges, tools, or materials. what constitutes world-building technê is an infinitely demanding problem without a solution. all technai are local and finite resolutions generated out of the affordances of a practice or a situation rather than out of modes of judgment meant to hierarchize solutions. as such, the lct is interested in the consequences of technê, what it produces, how it forges solidarity, what it lures us into thinking, and not whether it is faithful to pre-ordained tools, methods, and values. in short, does a technê yield the kind of world worth preserving? our activities are therefore divided into always evolving technê for common world building in domains that are of particular interest to lct members. at present, we are investigating and building out technê that draw on methodologies from social design, critical theory and philosophy, media arts and sciences, diybiology, and others.
+such paying attention demands that we are critical of those modes of engagement that privilege certain knowledges, tools, or materials at the expense of others. what constitutes world-building technê is an infinitely demanding problem without a solution. all technai are local and finite resolutions generated out of the affordances of a practice or a situation rather than out of modes of judgment meant to hierarchize solutions. as such, the lct is interested in the consequences of technê, what it produces, how it forges solidarity, what it lures us into thinking, and not whether it is faithful to pre-ordained tools, methods, and values. in short, does a technê yield the kind of world worth preserving? our activities are therefore divided into always evolving technê for common world building in domains that are of particular interest to lct members. at present, we are investigating and building out technê that draw on methodologies from social design, critical theory and philosophy, fashion, media arts and sciences, diybiology, and others.

 technê is a term that ranges over the techniques, crafts, skills, technologies, and knowledges that can be put to use in a given domain

 technê finds its meaning in the situation or domain within which it is embedded and not from criteria that transcends its local domain